 This summer program will combine work-based learning with summer fun!

 The Rockford Fire Department currently holds an annual summer camp.
 By aligning resources with RPS, this team will create a plan around summer programming to keep track of successes and opportunities for improvement for years to come.
-This plan has not yet started, please check back soon for an update!
+This camp will be scheduled for Summer 2019.
+More details to come!